-Alphabet and Google CEO Sundar Pichai has warned that free and open internet is under attack globally and several nations are restricting the flow of information.
+Alphabet and Google CEO Sundar Pichai has warned that the free and open internet is under attack globally, and several nations are restricting the flow of information.

 In an interview with the BBC, he said that many countries are restricting the flow of information, and the model is often taken for granted.